When should you complete an application?

 For deadline information for non-degree programs (Graduate Certificates, Graduate Guest, Graduate Non-Candidate for Degree), please refer to the Non-Degree Application Procedures.

-The following deadlines have been established for applicants with U.S. transcripts that do not require a student visa:
+The following deadlines have been established for applicants that do not require a student visa:

-Final Day to Submit Fall 2022 Graduate Degree Application: Monday, August 15
+Final Day to Submit WINTER 2024 Application: DECEMBER 15

-The degree-seeking graduate application for Fall 2022 will close at 11:59 PM EST on Monday, August 15.
-Exceptions beyond this deadline must have the approval of the program director.
+The applications will close at 11:59 PM EST. Exceptions beyond this deadline must have the approval of the program director.
 All supplemental items must be submitted for an exception to be considered.

-The following deadlines have been established for international applicants requiring a student visa and applicants with transcripts from outside the U.S. to allow adequate time for transcript evaluation and processing of student visas.
-Applicants with non-U.S. postsecondary academic history should allow for time to submit transcripts to Educational Credential Evaluators (ECE) for a Course-by-Course Evaluation Report.
+The following deadlines have been established for international applicants requiring a student visa to allow adequate time for processing of student visas.
+Additional time may be possible for applicants who require a visa but are currently in the U.S.

 Applicants who intend to study on a student visa are required to attend full-time (generally equivalent to 3 graduate courses).
 Due to limited course offerings in the summer term, the following programs do not admit international applicants for the summer term: